 These arrows contain 2 main components.
 Carbon core; which provides strength and lightweight.
-As a cover they use XX75 aluminum alloy; it’ll add kinetic energy.
-Full Metal Jacket is one of the best arrows Easton make.
+As a cover, they use XX75 aluminum alloy; it’ll add kinetic energy.
+Full Metal Jacket is one of the best arrows Easton makes.

 - They provide a great speed without accuracy loses.

 - It has a small diameter but has a thicker carbon cover.
 The small diameter has some couple of advantages; it penetrates better.
 The arrow doesn’t have as much as resistance on impact.
 Because of the surface area is smaller than the larger diameter arrows of the same weight traveling at the same speed.
 The other advantage of the small diameter is being more predictable in a crosswind from the same reason.

 - Technology for these FMJ arrows is aluminum over carbon.
 You’re getting the resiliency and durability of the carbon core, while you’re getting the impact resistance, performance on the target and the ability to straighten from the aluminum.